Korey Lee Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

+- The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 22nd in the league.

-- The Tigers' 4.52 team ERA ranks 20th across all league pitching staffs.
+- The Tigers have a 4.49 team ERA that ranks 19th among all league pitching staffs.

-- Tigers pitchers combine to rank 15th in baseball in home runs surrendered (161 total, 1.2 per game).
+- Tigers pitchers combine to allow 161 total home runs at a clip of 1.2 per game (to rank 14th in the league).

-- The right-hander last appeared on Monday against the New York Yankees, when he went 4 1/3 innings, allowing one earned run while giving up three hits.
+- His most recent appearance was on Tuesday against the New York Yankees, when the lefty tossed six innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.